Our Expert Collaborators

 Kirsten is mental health social worker who has worked in the public mental health sector for 23 years.
-For the past 8 years she has been the Manager of headspace Elsternwick. headspace Elsternwick is part of the National Youth Mental Health Initiative providing a “one stop shop” of mental health, primary care, drug and alcohol and educational/vocational support to young people aged 12-25. headspace was established to provide a model of early intervention to young people and their family and friends and see young people with social and family issues, mental health concerns as well as difficulties with school or work and drug and alcohol misuse/abuse.
+For the past 8 years she has been the Manager of headspace Elsternwick.
+Headspace was established to provide a model of early intervention to young people and their family and friends and see young people with social and family issues, mental health concerns as well as difficulties with school or work and drug and alcohol misuse/abuse.
 See Kirsten on page 15 of Drugs 101.

 Willams Rd Family Therapy Centre

 Paula is a practising psychologist and holds a master’s degree in counselling psychology.
 She has worked in the drug and alcohol field for over 20 years.
 Paula has particular interest and experience in working with individuals, couples and families with issues of substance use and addiction and completed her Masters’ thesis on therapists’ perspectives on engaging family members in alcohol and drug counselling.
 She maintains a private practice, is a senior consultant with LeeJenn, and is on the advisory committee of Family Drug Help at the Self Help Addiction Resource Centre (SHARC).
 See Paula on page 22 of Drugs 101.

 Recovering Drug Addict